 You will have a unique opportunity to interact with members across the Defence Force, of all ranks, trades and units.
 You will be trained in how the many and varied parts of the wider Defence Force operate, and you will constantly need to effectively combine excellent communication, creative and technical skills in order to get the best results from within often very challenging environments.

-Operational photographic images captured by Air Force Photographers are often released by the Defence Force to external media, so your work will be published both nationally and internationally.
+Operational images captured by Air Force Photographers are often released by the Defence Force to external media, so your work will be published both nationally and internationally.

 Career progression and training